 But, when you listen to players such as Wes Montgomery, John Coltrane, and Herbie Hancock play a melody, it sounds nothing like a lead sheet.

-Learning melodies by ear will not only get the tune under your fingers, but also teach you how to interpret those melodies like these great players.
+Learning melodies by ear gets the tune under your fingers and teaches you how to interpret those melodies like great players.

 Vocal vs. Instrumental Melodies

-To begin, you’ll need to decide if you’ll transcribe a Jazz melody as played by a vocalist or instrumentalist.
+To begin, you need to decide if you want to transcribe a jazz melody from a vocalist or instrumentalist.

-Both will offer a different learning experience, and so should be worked on over time as you learn more tunes by ear.
+Both offer a different learning experience, and both should be worked on over time as you learn more tunes by ear.

 But, to help you figure out which is best to start with in your studies, here are a few points to consider when learning melodies by ear.

-When learning a Jazz melody from a vocalist you’ll want to consider the following points.
+When learning a jazz melody from a vocalist, consider the following points.

 - There are usually less ornaments – fills, riffs, etc.

-- You’ll learn the lyrics as you learn the notes
+- You learn the lyrics as you learn the notes.

-- You’ll learn about breathing and phrasing melodies
+- You learn about breathing and phrasing melodies.

-Both will offer you unique approaches to playing and interpreting Jazz melodies.
+Both offer you unique approaches to playing and interpreting jazz melodies.

-If you’re unsure where to start, do both.
+If you’re unsure of where to start, do both.

-A great exercise would be to learn the melody from a vocalist, then learn the same melody from an instrumentalist.
+A great exercise is to learn the melody from a vocalist, then learn the same melody from an instrumentalist.

-This would give you a comparison to work from when building ability to interpret Jazz melodies on your own instrument.
+This gives you a comparison to work from when building the ability to interpret jazz melodies on your own instrument.

 It’s the best of both musical worlds.